-3.2.
-Written Report
+3.2 Written Report Within 10 calendar days after the completion of an investigation, the Investigator will provide a written report of the investigation to the Provost and, if applicable, the Dean in charge of the Accused.
+The written report will include a summary of the allegations, a description of the investigation, a description of the relevant information gathered, a determination of whether the incidents alleged occurred and the specific evidence to support this determination, and whether such incidents were based on a

-Within 10 calendar days after the completion of an investigation, the Investigator will provide a written report of the investigation to the Provost and, if applicable, the Dean in charge of the Accused.
-The written report will include a summary of the allegations, a description of the investigation, a description of the relevant information gathered, a determination of whether the incidents alleged occurred and the specific evidence to support this determination, and whether such incidents were based on a Protected Category.
+Protected Category.
 In determining whether the incidents alleged occurred, the Investigator may take into account the following:

 - a.
 The statements made by the parties and all witnesses. - b.
-The details and consistency of each person's account. - c.
+The details and consistency of each person's account - c.
 Evidence of how the Accused reacted to the incident and the Complaint. - d.
 The credibility of the evidence presented. - e.
 Evidence of any past instances of unlawful discrimination, harassment, or retaliation or other misconduct. - f.
 Any other information the Investigator finds as relevant.
+The decision of whether the incident(s) that occurred constitute prohibited discrimination, harassment, or retaliation based on a Protected Category must be supported by a preponderance of the evidence.
+A preponderance of the evidence means that the evidence presented shows that one result is more likely than not to be true.